Annual & Required Notices

 ASBESTOS HAZARD EMERGENCY RESPONSE ACT (AHERA) 2022-23 NOTIFICATION

 The Asbestos Hazardous Emergency Response Act (AHERA) requires public and private non-profit primary and secondary schools to inspect their buildings for asbestos-containing building materials.
 This Act went into effect in 1986, and requires schools to:

-Perform an original inspection and periodic re-inspections every 3 years for asbestos containing material; the triennial inspection were completed in 2019.
+Perform an original inspection and periodic re-inspections every 3 years for asbestos containing material; the triennial inspection was completed in 2022.
 Develop, maintain, and update an asbestos management plan and keep a copy at the school; these plans are available for review during the school day.